w3f/w3f-education/docs/Rust/section2/alt-data-types.md

 ### Context-driven types

-In runtime development, data types should be chosen more carefully than normal.
+In runtime development, data types should be chosen more carefully.
 Because a runtime instance is anticipated to run for a long period of time, ideally without too many breaking upgrades, fundamental primitives and their underlying types must be able to withstand different scenarios or network load.